 Religions and gods?

 In many debates about atheism, religious people argue from the naive (and probably unconscious) stance that their religion is the only one worth discussing, and their god is what an atheist denies.
 Here are links to articles elsewhere that illustrate the wider scope of religions and gods, (and hence of atheism).
-Whatever a person's religion, most religious people in the world refute that person's fundamental beliefs.
+All religions are minority religions.
+Whatever a person's religion, most religious people in the world deny that person's fundamental beliefs!

 World Christian Database: